2013 Infiniti M Performance

 Acceleration and Power

 Regardless of which model you choose, test drivers agree that the M’s powerful engine choices help make it one of the most fun-to-drive cars in the class.
-The M’s transmission also earns praise for its smooth, quick shifts, as one reviewer writes that the transmission works exceptionally well in both automatic and manual modes.
-However, one auto writer points out that other cars in the segment deliver better fuel economy estimates.
+The M’s transmission also earns praise for its smooth, quick shifts, and one reviewer writes that the transmission works exceptionally well in both automatic and manual modes.
+However, another auto writer points out that other cars in the segment deliver better fuel economy estimates.

 - "All three powertrains offer the sort of abundant power and acceleration that makes them fully competitive with the M's BMW and Mercedes rivals." -- Edmunds